celestiaorg/CIPs/cips/cip-13.md

 ## Backwards Compatibility

-The proposed parameters are intended for the Mainnet and some of the parameters do require a hardfork, which introduces backward incompatibility after a network upgrade if one of those values needs to be changed.
+The proposed parameters are intended for the Mainnet and some of the parameters do require a breaking network upgrade, which introduces backward incompatibility after a network upgrade if one of those values needs to be changed.

 ## Security Considerations